-- 10.1.
-Settlement discussions will be conducted on a 'without prejudice' basis.
-'Without prejudice' correspondence and any material issued for the purposes of Settlement discussions will not be used or referred to at any stage in the Enforcement Committee process. - 10.2.
+9.2.
 However, the mere inclusion of 'without prejudice' in a document is not in itself determinative as to whether the requisite protection applies.
-In the Settlement scenario, the Commission will presume that the document forms part of the Settlement process.
+In the settlement scenario, the Commission will presume that the document forms part of the settlement process.
 Any letter in response to 'without prejudice' communication or which is part of a continuing sequence of negotiations will also be deemed to be protected.
 The Commission will not rely on it in subsequent proceedings before the Enforcement Committee, without the consent of both parties or unless the presumption of protection is successfully rebutted.

-11. Time limit
+10. Time limit

-11.1.
-The Commission will impose a time limit for the completion of Settlement discussions.
-This time limit will run from the day on which the matter has been deemed suitable for Settlement.
-This time limit is to ensure that discussions proceed in a timely manner and that the length of the discussions do not have a prejudicial effect on any ongoing investigation or inquiry, thereby avoiding prejudice to the Commission's statutory objectives.
+- 10.1.
+The Commission will endeavour to complete settlement discussions within a reasonable timeline.
+It will also ensure that discussions proceed in a timely manner and that the length of the discussions do not have a prejudicial effect on any ongoing investigation or inquiry, thereby avoiding prejudice to the Commission's statutory objectives. - 10.2.

-11.2.
-The time limit for the completion of Settlement discussions will not exceed 60 calendar days.
 Once initiated by the licensee, the Commission will on a best endeavours basis, expedite discussions.

-12. Publication
+11. Publication